DoctaShizzle/EaseeSolarCharging/readme.md

 The 400 W dead-band prevents oscillation.
 A counter only resets when the **opposite** extreme is seen — a brief dip into the dead-band (cloud shadow, kettle switching on) does not wipe accumulated progress.
 This means the system ramps correctly on a normal variable-solar day rather than requiring an unbroken 5-minute block of clean export.
 The setpoint is stored in `input_number.easee_dynamic_current` so the UI shows the live target and the value survives a Node-RED restart.

-**Default mode** floors at `slot.maxA` during schedule windows  the car always charges at least at the configured schedule rate, even when clouds appear.
+**Default mode** floors at `slot.maxA` during schedule windows — the car always charges at least at the configured schedule rate, even when clouds appear.
+Outside windows the floor is 0 A, so the car only charges if solar is actually available.

-**Solar only mode** allows 0 A  the car halts completely when there is nothing to give, and restarts automatically when solar returns.
+**Solar only mode** also allows 0 A floor — the car halts completely when there is nothing to give, and restarts automatically when solar returns.